microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

 * The UI converts the value in an editable format, gets the updates from the users, and then converts the edits back to the type of that control’s custom property.
-The value, which the type editor returns, is now assigned by the property browser to the property.
+The value, which the Type Editor returns, is now assigned by the property browser to the property.

 And here now is the all-important difference compared to the out-of-process